 While Smith would live to see his song recorded, he passed away from tuberculosis on his 34th birthday in September 1935.
 He is buried in Honesdale.

-Today, a historical marker sits outside of Smith’s childhood home, which is located at 922 Church Street (Which is also the westbound Route 6).
+Today, a historical marker sits outside of Smith’s childhood home at 922 Church Street in Honesdale (Which is also the westbound Route 6).
 The home is now a law office, and there is a second memorial on the front porch, which was likely there to mark the spot prior to the official historical marker being installed in November 2021.

 Across the street, you can still enjoy the beauty of Central Park, which includes an expansive grassy area, a fountain, a playground, and a Civil War memorial.